Prostate Cancer Diagnosis

 There are several different approaches to prostate cancer treatment.
 If cancer is found at an early stage your doctor may recommend an “active surveillance” or “watchful waiting” approach.
 There are several different medical treatments available as well.
 Each individual case is different, and if you have any doubt whatsoever about the treatment plan that’s best for you, or if you just want to determine if the suggested treatment plan is what a cancer specialist would also suggest, it would be best to get a second opinion.

 Most insurance companies will cover a second opinion assessment, but you should always check with your insurance provider to check your coverage before making an appointment.
-Learn more about our prostate cancer specialists located throughout Hampton Roads in including Virginia Beach, Norfolk, Newport News, Hampton, Williamsburg, Chesapeake, Franklin, Suffolk, Kitty Hawk and Elizabeth City.
+Learn more about our prostate cancer specialists located throughout Hampton Roads in including Virginia Beach, Norfolk, Newport News, Hampton, Williamsburg, Chesapeake, Suffolk and Elizabeth City.